 Bach 190S37 – Overview

 This Bach Stradivarius trumpet is the 190 model, with the “S” in the name signifying that it’s silver-plated and 37 signifying the shape of the bell.
 (See our guide on the difference between the Bach 37 and the Bach 43.)
 It’s also available in lacquer as the Bach Stradivarius 19037.
-(The lacquer version is usually slightly cheaper.)
+The lacquer version is usually slightly cheaper.

 The 190S37 is the 50th anniversary edition Bach trumpet.
 Released originally in 2015, it commemorates 50 years of manufacturing the trumpets in the Bach factory in Elkhart, Indiana.
 Production moved to Elkhart in 1965 and the trumpets are still made there today.

 As one fancy features of the anniversary trumpet you will notice the gorgeous engraving on the bell.
 It’s based off the original drawings by Vincent Bach on the original Bach 37 and really stands out.

 Another feature of the 50th anniversary model is the wooden case it comes in – a rectangular case with a commemorative medal on the outside and the Bach name and red fabric on the inside (instead of the usual blue fabric of other Bach Stradivarius cases).
 Collectors will love it – but let’s look at the most important feature, the sound.

 2-Piece Valve Casings – They have nickel balusters and provide a resonant sound.
 The second valve casing has a commemorative engraving.